 Build Fences as a "Track" to Guide Saw on the Corian

 Cutting solid surface material is tough due to its mineral content.
 Even though solid surface is often accused of being "plastic" and "fake," that indictment is not correct.
-About 66% of Corian and other solid surfaces are made of mineral—a bauxite derivative—with the remaining 33 percent binding resins.
+About 66 percent of Corian and other solid surfaces are made of mineral—a bauxite derivative—with the remaining 33 percent binding resins.

 How to Stay on Track When Cutting